Villains and Vigilantes: Reception

 In the inaugural edition of Ares Magazine (March 1980), Greg Costikyan commented "Villains & Vigilantes is an imaginative, enjoyable game.
 Its major problem is 'creeping D&Dism;' most of the game-systems are directly derived from D&D, and are out of place in a superhero rpg.
 Also, the short rules do not really provide enough background material and world-design advice for a full-scale role-playing game."
 Costikyan gave the game a rating of 6 out of 9.
+Costikyan also wrote a review for Fantastic Science Fiction, and noted, "One silly aspect to the game is that a character’s characteristics are assigned by the gamemaster, and are supposed to be the same as the player himself — which makes some sense, but I know few brawny, muscle-bound gamers and few pot-bellied, dope-smoking super heroes."